Hurricane preparedness in New Orleans: Colonial era

 Awareness of the city's vulnerability to hurricanes dates back to the early Colonial era.
 A major hurricane hit the city in September 1722, leveling many of the buildings in the young city.

 1794 was perhaps as dreadful a year as the city of New Orleans ever experienced, as it suffered two hurricanes in addition to a major fire.

 19th century hurricanes

-The 19th century saw such hurricanes as the 1856 Last Island Hurricane and the 1893 Chenière Caminada hurricane, which were devastating.
+The 19th century saw powerful hurricanes such as the 1856 Last Island Hurricane and the 1893 Chenière Caminada hurricane.
+Both, both of which were devastating.

-The 19th century hurricanes were not nearly as media-covered, but they were still just as devastating as hurricanes are today.
-In this era, the news was not advanced enough to give minute by minute storm coverage.
-The 1856 Last Island Hurricane was the first major hurricane in the Atlantic hurricane season.
-Media coverage and storm identification were not at the stage to update the citizens of the area, so New Orleans and Last Island got completely decimated, and in turn got hit rather unexpectedly.
-Last Island ended up as a group of fragmented islands rather than a single one-completely destroying homes and families.
-The Chenière Caminada Hurricane of October 1893 also had a lasting impact whose wreckage was hard to prepare for.
-This natural disaster destroyed the island known as Chenière Caminada and about half the inhabitants were killed because of this disaster.
-Both of these islands were some of the earliest known islands in Louisiana.
+The Last Island Hurricane, the first of two major hurricanes in the 1856 Atlantic hurricane season.
+The storm first made landfall at Last Island, located southwest of New Orleans on the Gulf of Mexico, destroyed nearly every building on the island, and killed more than 200 people of the 400 people on the island.
+The island was "left void of vegetation" and fragmented into smaller islands that have remained uninhabited ever since.
+New Orleans received 13 in of rain during the storm.

+The Chenière Caminada Hurricane of October 1893, also had a lasting impact.
+This natural disaster destroyed the island of Chenière Caminada.
+About half the inhabitants were killed because of this disaster.